What is this subject about?

 Both Diploma and Extended Certificate courses are assessed predominantly through coursework assignments.
 Students are guided on how to complete each assignment.
 The assessment format also includes externally set written tests.

-What skills will I need and develop for these courses?
+What skills will I need and develop on these courses?

 The skills that are of most help through the course are good organisation, the ability to work independently, and good communication skills.
 As the course progresses you develop and strengthen skills in working in a group, in conducting presentations, in analysis, in evaluating, and in referencing.